Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Zo2ybvs7keI,492.44,502.32.md

 ### Transcript

-> coffee or tea I think the studio answer would be coffee coffee stain a lot of people here drink coffee but personally I like to drink tea I've got a few other
+> coffee or tea I think the studio answer would be coffee coffee stain a lot of people here drink coffee but personally I like to drink tea I've got a few other tea drinkers here too and then we also